Italian Language 1B

 Textbook requirements may vary from one teaching period to the next.

-This subject extends the knowledge gained in the introductory subject of the structure and function of the Italian language.
-Students' knowledge of grammar and syntax will be extended, as study of this subject will acquaint the student with grammatical forms and structures not previously dealt with, such as the future, future perfect, imperfect, pluperfect, conditional tenses, subjunctive modes, uses of the infinitive, gerunds and syntactical forms.
-In addition, the subject includes a greater awareness of Italian culture through texts.
+Having a second language is of benefit to anyone who plans to travel and do business in a global economy.
+This subject builds upon the language skills you developed in Italian 1A about the structure and function of the Italian language.
+Your knowledge of grammar and syntax will be extended, as studying this subject will acquaint you with grammatical forms and structures not previously dealt with, such as the future, imperfect, pluperfect, conditional tense and will increase your thematic vocabulary.
+In addition, the subject includes a greater awareness of Italian culture through texts and music videos.

 - Online Assessment (10%)